Life as a Peds Medical-Surgical & Inpatient Psych Nurse: Natalie Centurioni

 I come from a huge family of both nurses and first responders!
 I remember my cousin graduating from Nursing School when I was about 12 years old.
 From that time on, I had always debated between becoming a teacher or a nurse.
 I knew that whatever I did, I wanted to work with children.
 It wasn’t until I started college and began coaching cheerleading and gymnastics at the high school level that I finally made my mind up about nursing.

-I realized that nurses wear many hats including teaching, so taking the nursing path allowed me to do both!
+I realized that nurses wear many hats including that of a teacher, so taking the nursing path allowed me to do both!

 Do you feel like your two jobs complement or supplement each other?

 They absolutely complement each other!
 No matter which population I am working with, I inherently bring both sets of skills with me.
 It’s nearly impossible to silo them.
 When caring for an individual, we as healthcare providers are responsible for the whole person.